-However, the current regulation's focus on achieving the state's water reduction standards solely through conservation does not allow regional or local water agencies to realize the benefits of their investments in water supply reliability - investments in self-reliance that are consistent with Governor Brown's Water Action Plan.
-For example, here in San Diego County we have supported our water agencies as they have made billions of dollars in investments in developing a portfolio of sustainable water supplies specifically designed to make our region less vulnerable to droughts and devastating water supply cutbacks.
+The current regulation's focus on achieving the state's water reduction standards solely through conservation does not allow regional or local water agencies to realize the benefits of their investments in water supply reliability - investments in self-reliance that are consistent with Governor Brown's Water Action Plan.
+For example, here in San Diego County, our ratepayers have supported billions of dollars in regional investments in developing a portfolio of sustainable water supplies specifically designed to make our region less vulnerable to droughts and devastating water supply cutbacks.
 However, the current regulations strip away the drought protections these supplies provide by not allowing the region to benefit from these investments.
 This approach threatens to discourage ratepayers from supporting future water supply investments, stunting California's ability to meet the needs of its growing population amid a changing and more challenging climate.

 The imposition of demand reduction targets as the state's primary drought response places California at a competitive disadvantage in terms of business attraction and business expansion.
 Businesses are unlikely to relocate to, or expand their businesses in California under prolonged water use reduction mandates that ignore the availability of sustainable water supplies to meet our state's economic needs.
-These businesses and industries need to be convinced that the state is doing everything in its power to develop new and droughtresilient water supplies to serve their businesses.
+These businesses and industries need to be convinced that the state is doing everything in its power to support the development of new and drought-resilient water supplies to serve their businesses.
 One of the things the state can do now is amend the regulation to provide credits for new supply development.